Somehow-Qualified/stream-sites/README.md

 ### Done!

+- [x] Script optimization: Build only into pages that need them
 - [x] Improved social links with icon selection
 - [x] Enable GitHub sponsors
 - [x] Set repo to public on Github